DIAGNijmegen/panda-challenge/README.md

 To generate metrics for a team or a group of teams, the [`compute-metrics-all-teams.py`](src/compute-metrics-all-teams.py) script can be used.
 The script computes scores for all datasets and teams defined in the [config](src/evaluation/config.py).

+This dataset contains somme dummy data for two fake teams in the `algorithms` directory.
+After running the script, the metrics of those teams will be outputted to the `results` directory.
 ## How to cite this work?

 The PANDA dataset is currently under embargo, awaiting publication of the study results.
 Please see this Kaggle post for more information: https://www.kaggle.com/c/prostate-cancer-grade-assessment/discussion/201117